Governance of climate-related risks and opportunities

-Governance of climate-related risks and opportunities is part of the wider governance of risks and opportunities related to ESG (Environmental, Social and Governance) factors.
+Governance of climate-related risks and opportunities is part of the wider governance of risks and opportunities related to ESG (Environmental, Social, Governance) factors.

-The role of the governing bodies, with regard to risks and opportunities related to climate change, has been formalised in the sustainability Policy approved by the Board of Directors.
+The role of governing bodies regarding climate-related risks and opportunities have been formalised in the Sustainability Policy approved by the Board of Directors.

-The Unipol Group’s Sustainability Committee performs the function of supporting the governing body in defining the model for the identification, assessment and management of the main ESG risks, including those related to the climate in particular, their impacts on business strategy and active policies for the achievement of the COP21 goals, as well as in defining commitments and monitoring Indicators.
-The Control and Risk Committee examines the model for the identification, assessment and management of key ESG risks, including those related to the climate in particular.
+The Unipol Group’s Sustainability Committee supports the governing body in defining the model for the identification, assessment and management of the main ESG risks, including those related to the climate, their impacts on the business strategy and active policies for the achievement of the COP21 goals, as well as in defining commitments and monitoring indicators.
+The Control and Risks Committee examines the model for the identification, assessment and management of the main ESG risks, especially those related to the climate.

-- ESG Taskforce, a body created in 2019 and comprising key functions for the Group’s core business (Non-Life and Claims Technical Department, Welfare and Life Department, Finance Department, Chief Risk Officer, Chief Innovation Officer, Chief Telematics and Insurance Services Officer, Chief Sustainability Officer), who have the task of understanding and evaluating the concrete implications of the ESG factors in underwriting and defining choices consistent with the corporate vision;
+- the ESG Taskforce, a body created in 2019 made up of key figures for the Group’s core business (Non-Life and Claims Technical Department, Welfare and Life Department, Finance Department, Chief Risk Officer, Chief Innovation Officer, Chief Telematics and Insurance Services Officer, Chief Sustainability Officer), which has the task of understanding and evaluating concrete implications of ESG activities in underwriting and defining choices consistent with the corporate vision;

-- Cross-Departmental ESG Risk Table, which aims to identify the potential social, environmental and governance risks to which the Group is exposed and to map the safeguards designed to manage such risks, suggesting any actions for improvement.
+- the Cross-Departmental ESG Risk Table, which aims to identify the potential social, environmental and governance risks to which the Group is exposed and to map the safeguards designed to manage such risks, suggesting any actions for improvement;

 - The Insurance Business Co-general Manager;